University President P. Barry Butler, Ph.D.

 Previously, Butler was Executive Vice President and Provost of the University of Iowa.
 He was responsible for more than 100 academic programs in 11 colleges.
 For ten years, he served as Dean of the College of Engineering.

 Butler is on the board of the Hoover Presidential Foundation, the Veterans' Advisory Committee on Education and The Wings Club.
 He is a member of The Civic League of the Halifax Area.
 He is a private and glider pilot.

-Dr. Butler holds three degrees from the University of Illinois at Urbana-Champaign: a bachelor’s in Aeronautical Engineering (1979), a master’s in Astronautical Engineering (1981), and a Ph.D. in Mechanical Engineering (1984).
+He earned three degrees from the University of Illinois at Urbana-Champaign: a bachelor’s and master’s in Aeronautical and Astronautical Engineering, and a Ph.D. in Mechanical Engineering.